 Venue – it was relatively crowded, a bigger space perhaps next year.

-Facilities – there’s room for improvement; table counters/side desks for lappys, pads, and doodling, I still love to write on crisp paper at this age of technology. 🙂 I had the same observation with other attendees, there’s no decent WiFi access.
-And the cooling system fluctuates from time to time, maybe its just me.
+Facilities – there’s room for improvement; table counters/side desks for lappys, pads, and doodling, I still love to write on crisp paper in this age of technology. 🙂 I had the same observation with other attendees, there’s no decent WiFi access.
+And the cooling system fluctuates from time to time.
 But overall, those things were just secondary, we’re here for the lectures and discussions.

-Certificate – Something went wrong with the paper size for a “certificate“, the font size and the alignment of paper cutting, and the OC in me – I was even asking for the seal 🙂 A friendly suggestion to the printing in-charge to speed up the task, since some of the participants already confirmed payment online, those batches could have been printed in advance, so as to avoid cramming and long waits.
+Certificate – Something went wrong with the paper size for a “certificate“, the font size and the alignment of paper cutting, and the OC in me.
+A friendly suggestion to the printing in-charge to speed up the task, since some of the participants already confirmed payment online, those batches could have been printed in advance, so as to avoid cramming and long waits.
 Organizer – good job guys for putting up a show.
 Everybody loves the overflowing of foodies and the photo booth brought highs and smiles as well.